cvs-health/testaro/README.md

 The purpose of Testaro is to provide programmatic access to over 800 accessibility tests defined in several test packages and in Testaro itself.

-Running Testaro requires telling it which operations (including tests) to perform and which URLs to perform them on, and giving Testaro an object to put its output into.

 ## System requirements

 Version 14 or later of [Node.js](https://nodejs.org/en/).